News:

 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-This is an article I've written and rewritten a dozen times over 20 years.
+This is an article I've written and rewritten a dozen times over many years.
 Found it was easier to have a prepared document when I got questions related to the subject rather than going through the whole thing every time.
 It proved to be a challenge as your always discovering new details, sub patterns and such along the way so it has only been share privately in the past since I never felt it was finished.
 Not sure anything I do is completely

 Also just limiting the coverage to one area of the car was sort of difficult when you want to help and describe everything that was going on at that point at the car plant.
 See allot of related requests here so thought it would be a good time to try and wrap it up then focus on some of the other years and plants.
 Hope some here find it useful in there related endeavors.